It’s impossible to fully understand our history without exploring the origins of our very own University of the Philippines.

 Also Read: 29 Things You’ll Never See in Manila Again

 10. There were only 10 graduates during UP’s first commencement in 1911.

 The first commencement day in the history of U.P. was held in Manila on March 31, 1911, preceding the appointment of the first U.P.
 President by three months.

 Ten students made it to their graduation day.
 From this group, three were awarded a bachelor’s degree: Manuel L. Roxas (not to be confused with the late Philippine President Manuel A. Roxas), the editor-in-chief of the Philippine Agriculturist and Forester who received the degree of Bachelor of Science in Agriculture (BSA); and Clodoaldo Tempongco and Jose Zamora, both of whom received the degree of Bachelor of Agriculture (BAgric).

 Aside from the three people mentioned, there were also graduates from other colleges–three from the College of Medicine, and four from the College of Liberal Arts.

 The number of graduates gradually increased over the years, with the second commencement in 1912 producing 30 graduates.
 During its first few years, U.P. was already recognized as one of the leading institutions of higher learning in the Far East, joining the ranks of Japan’s best universities.

-11. White togas were once used in U.P.
+11. White togas were once used in University of the Philippines’ graduation rites.